Therapy Type: Immunotherapy (passive) (timeline)

 From April 2016 to July 2018, Lilly ran a first-in-human trial of LY3303560 in 110 people, both healthy volunteers and people whose MCI due to AD or mild to moderate AD was ascertained with a positive amyloid PET scan.
 This study evaluated a single, escalating intravenous infusion or subcutaneous injection of LY3303560 or placebo.
 It measured adverse effects up to 85 days after this dose, as well as exposure and maximal achieved drug concentration in both serum and CSF.
 This study required a four-day stay in a clinical research unit and 10 follow-up visits.
 It was conducted in California and Maryland.
 Results were not published.

 From January 2017 to June 2019, a second Phase 1 study intravenously delivered multiple escalating doses of LY3303560 or placebo to 24 people with the same diagnosis.
 Over a treatment period of six months plus four months of follow-up, the trial measured adverse events and pharmacokinetic parameters.
 Notably, this trial infused LY3303560 or placebo, and amyloid and tau PET tracers, in the same session.
 The study initially was going to measure change in tau PET as a secondary outcome, but dropped this measure in February 2018.
 This trial ran at 12 sites in the U.S., the U.K., and Japan.

-In April 2018, Phase 2 began with a first efficacy trial enrolling 285 people who have had gradual and progressive decline in memory for at least six months.
-The study compares two undisclosed intravenous doses to placebo.
-Change from baseline on Lilly's integrated Alzheimer's Disease Rating Scale (iADRS) two years after baseline is the primary outcome; secondary measures include ADAS-Cog13, ADCS-iADL, CDR-SB, MMSE, the CogState Brief Battery (CBB), as well as tau PET, volumetric MRI, the Columbia Suicide Severity Rating Scale (C-SSRS), and antigenicity of LY3303560, also out to two years.
+In April 2018, Phase 2 began with a first efficacy trial enrolled 360 people who had a gradual and progressive decline in memory for at least six months.
+The study compared two undisclosed intravenous doses to placebo.
+Change from baseline on Lilly's integrated Alzheimer's Disease Rating Scale (iADRS) after two years was the primary outcome; secondary measures included ADAS-Cog13, ADCS-iADL, CDR-SB, MMSE, the CogState Brief Battery (CBB), as well as tau PET, volumetric MRI, the Columbia Suicide Severity Rating Scale (C-SSRS), and antigenicity of LY3303560, also out to two years.
 This trial ran at 60 sites in North America and Japan.
-It finished enrolling in August 2019 and will run until August 2021.
+It finished enrolling in August 2019 and ran until August 2021.
 In an October 2021 investor call, Lilly disclosed that the trial had missed its primary endpoint, and the company was ending development of zagotenemab (slides 5, 17 in presentation).

 For all trials, see clinicaltrials.gov.